top of page

 2002 · Brooklyn, NY

-Jean Grae New York-raised rapper and writer known for her work in underground hip-hop.
+Jean Grae is a New York-raised rapper and writer known for her work in underground hip-hop.
 She first gained attention under the name What?
 What? before releasing albums such as Attack of the Attacking Things in 2002 and earning recognition for her lyricism.

 Screenshot 2026-05-04 181330.png